bbauska/JS-CellarDoor/README.md

 <h1 id="js18">18.
 Challenge: Validate Email</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-## Instructions
+<h3>Instructions</h3>

 Write a function called `validateEmail` that takes in a string and returns whether the string is a valid email address.
 For the purposes of this challenge, a valid email address is defined as a string that contains an `@` symbol and a `.` symbol.

-<h3>Function Signature
+<h3>Function Signature</h3>

 ```js
 /**